STIMALiU/Posters/README.md

-# Posters
+# Posters @ StiMa, IDA, Linköping University

-Posters and templates for posters
+Posters and templates for posters.
+In the conference folder previous posters is put i PDF format.
+Templates for different posters can be found in the Templates folder.